 submit both the manuscript and a cover letter in PDF format.

 Note: Figures, if any, must be embedded "inline" in the manuscript.

 Some papers appearing in SIREV are written at the invitation of the Editorial Board.
 Authors are encouraged to send an informal proposal to the Editorial Board in advance of preparing and submitting a full paper.
 Proposals may be communicated to the Section Editor or other members of the Editorial Board for feedback on the potential suitability of the proposed paper.
 Full manuscripts should be submitted directly to SIAM.
 Once SIAM has processed a new submission, a copy of the manuscript goes to the Section Editor (SE) along with any reference material the author may have submitted.
 The SE decides which member of the editorial board can best handle the formal review.

 Papers authored by Editorial Board members: Papers authored by Editorial Board members are subject to the same anonymous peer review process as other papers.
-Submissions to the journal authored by the members of the Editorial Board will be handled by the Section Editors.
-Submissions to the journal authored by the Section Editors will be handled by the Editor-in-Chief.
+Submissions to the journal authored by the members of the Editorial Board - and submitted within their own section - will be handled by the Section Editor.
+Submissions to the journal authored by a Section Editor will be handled by the Editor-in-Chief.
 Submissions to the journal authored by the Editor-in-Chief will be directed to the Vice President for Publications, who will oversee the review process.

 - Status Changes.
 Once the Review Editor has obtained

 referee reports and made a decision on a manuscript, the author